joshnatis/josh8/README.md

 * A [sitemap](https://josh8.com/sitemap) (necessary to remedy my unintuitive landing page :P)

 * [The Whomst've Page](https://josh8.com/whom) (sometimes referred to as 'About Me')
+    * I'm actually pretty proud of this one.
+I made it all by hand without referencing other sites and not much copy-pasting! (the same applies to the other pages too, but this one looks legit).

 **In the works:**